Michael-Williams49/latex-report-template/README.md

         \label{sch:oxidation}
     \end{scheme*}
     ```

+7. To insert a code block, use the `code` environment.
+This will create a boxed code block with shaded background.
+You can specify the language in the first option, and a title for the code block in the second option.
+If you do not wish to add a title, leave it blank:

+    ```latex
+    \begin{code}[Python]{Poisson Distribution}
+    import math
+    def poisson(l, k):
+        return math.exp(-l) * l**k / math.factorial(k)
+    result = 0
+    for i in range(40):
+        result += poisson(30, i)
+    print(1 - result)
+    \end{code}
+    ```

-7. Write your report content in sections, subsections, and so on as you normally would.
+8. Write your report content in sections, subsections, and so on as you normally would.

-8. Add in-text citations and end references using `apacite`:
+9. Add in-text citations and end references using `apacite`:

     ```latex
     <Your text> \cite{<key to bibliography>}.